-In March 2007, the Company acquired from SkyePharma Holding, Inc., or Skyepharma, its California operating subsidiary ("Pacira California"), referred to herein as the Acquisition.
+In March 2007, the Company acquired from SkyePharma Holding, Inc., or Skyepharma, its California operating subsidiary, referred to herein as the Acquisition.
 The Company's goodwill arose in April 2012 from a contingent milestone payment to Skyepharma in connection with the Acquisition.
 The Acquisition was accounted for under Statement of Financial Accounting Standards 141, Accounting for Business Combinations, which was the effective GAAP standard at the Acquisition date.
 In connection with the Acquisition, the Company agreed to certain earn-out payments based on a percentage of net sales of EXPAREL collected and certain other yet-to-be-developed products, as well as milestone payments for EXPAREL, as follows:

-- (i) \$10.0 million upon the first commercial sale in the United States (met April 2012); - (ii) \$4.0 million upon the first commercial sale in a major E.U. country (United Kingdom, France, Germany, Italy and Spain); - (iii) \$8.0 million when annual net sales collected reach \$100.0 million (met September 2014); - (iv) \$8.0 million when annual net sales collected reach \$250.0 million; and - (v) \$32.0 million when annual net sales collected reach \$500.0 million.
+- (i) \$10.0 million upon the first commercial sale in the United States (met April 2012); - (ii) \$4.0 million upon the first commercial sale in a major E.U. country (United Kingdom, France, Germany, Italy and Spain); - (iii) \$8.0 million when annual net sales collected reach \$100.0 million (met September 2014); - (iv) \$8.0 million when annual net sales collected reach \$250.0 million (met June 2016); and - (v) \$32.0 million when annual net sales collected reach \$500.0 million.

 The first milestone was met in April 2012, resulting in a \$10.0 million payment to Skyepharma.
 The Company recorded this payment net of a \$2.0 million contingent consideration liability recognized at the time of the Acquisition, resulting in \$8.0 million recorded as goodwill.
-In September 2014, the Company made an \$8.0 million milestone payment to Skyepharma in connection with achieving \$100.0 million of annual EXPAREL net sales collected.
-For purposes of meeting future milestone payments, annual net sales are measured on a rolling quarterly basis.
-Cumulatively through March 31, 2016, the Company has recorded an additional \$16.8 million as goodwill for earn-out payments which are based on a percentage of net sales of
+In September 2014, the Company made an \$8.0 million milestone payment to Skyepharma in connection with achieving \$100.0 million of annual EXPAREL net sales collected, and in June 2016, the Company recorded an \$8.0 million milestone payable for achieving \$250.0 million of annual EXPAREL net sales collected, with payment to be made in the third quarter of 2016.
+For purposes of meeting milestone payments, annual net sales are measured on a rolling quarterly basis.
+Cumulatively through June 30, 2016, the Company has recorded an additional \$18.8 million as goodwill for earn-out payments which are based on a percentage of net sales of EXPAREL collected.

-EXPAREL collected.
 Any remaining earn-out payments will also be treated as additional costs of the Acquisition and, therefore, recorded as goodwill if and when each contingency is resolved.